amir-razmi/nest-url-shortener/README.md

 ---

 Built by **Amirmohammad Razmi** as a showcase of Node.js backend expertise.
-For questions, reach out via [Linkedin](https://linkedin.com/in/amir-mohammad-razmi-b85602217).
+For questions, reach out via <a href="https://linkedin.com/in/amir-mohammad-razmi-b85602217" target="_blank">LinkedIn</a>.